Bilingual Mobile Facilitator

 - Strong problem-solving skills and the ability to be flexible and adaptable to a growing, changing organization

 - Cultural humility and the ability to work successfully with diverse groups of

 - Working knowledge of Microsoft Office (Word, Excel, PowerPoint) and web-mail (e.g. G-mail)

 - Comfort with learning and working with new technical equipment (e.g., audio recording equipment, editing software, databases, digital cameras)

-- Experience conducting community outreach and engagement with Latino, Black/African American, and/or Asian American communities (strongly preferred)
+- Experience conducting community outreach and engagement with Latino, Black/African American, LGBTQ, and/or Asian American communities is strongly preferred

 - Proficiency on a Mac platform